smtp2go-oss/smtp2go-django/README.md

 Python/Django wrapper for interfacing with the [smtp2go](https://www.smtp2go.com) API

 You may not need this library at all!
-If you want to hit the SMTP server directly, simply set the following in your settings.py:
+If you want to use the SMTP server directly, simply set the following in your settings.py:

     EMAIL_HOST = 'smtp.smtp2go.com'